 Data in tables can be displayed as text, using words and numbers.
 Besides, tables make it easy to compare pairs of related values (e.g., quarterly sales in a given financial year).

 Remember, you cannot use tables exclusively to display quantitative information.
-Whenever you have more than one set of values with a direct relationship, you may use a table to organize the data.
+For more complex data relationships, such as when you have multiple sets of values with a direct relationship, a Sunburst Chart can be an effective alternative to a table for organizing and visualizing the data.

 For example, some professionals often use tables to display meeting agendas with particular times, topics, locations, and speakers.